lhagemann/bento/README.md

 Bento is a project that encapsulates [Packer](https://www.packer.io/) templates for building [Vagrant](https://www.vagrantup.com/) base boxes and AWS AMIs

-This is a fork, of the [Chef Bento](https://github.com/chef/bento/blob/master/README.md) project
+This is a fork, of the [Chef Bento](https://github.com/chef/bento/blob/master/README.md) project, and will incorporate some elements from the automation/packrats repo as appropriate.

 ## Pre-built Boxes
 ## TODO: